espruino/winnus/README.md

 Clone this repository, then use the simple node example as a start.

-Sucess is indicated by finding an advertisement and Got data, for example:
+Sucess is indicated by finding an advertisement and getting data, for example:

 ```bash
 winnus\examples\hellowinnusnode>node hellowinnus.js